Why Do Democrats Hate Saving Money? - February 25th, Hour 2

 So what, if anything, can you do about it?

-All right, joining us to uh analyze what I believe is the the death of legacy media and the frankly the end of the modern Democratic Party is it has now embraced radicalism and an agenda that favors the rights of illegals over the safety of Americans and men's rights,
+All right, joining us to analyze what I believe is the death of legacy media and the, frankly, the end of the modern Democratic Party as it has now embraced radicalism and an agenda that favors the rights of illegals over the safety of Americans and men's rights.

-they championed men's rights to play in women's sports, and of course they want to justify tens and tens and tens, what will be hundreds of billions of dollars in waste fraud abuse and corruption spent abroad to advance their radicalism without the transparency you would expect from Congress.
+And of course, they want to justify tens and tens and tens, what will be hundreds of billions of dollars in waste, fraud, abuse, and corruption spent abroad to advance their radicalism without the transparency you would expect from Congress.

 Legacy media is dead.

-Do you agree with me that what we are witnessing with in Congress is, you know, they now have the lowest approval rating ever is kind of the end and the death of the old Democratic Party, too.
+Do you agree with me that what we are witnessing in Congress is, you know, they now have the lowest approval rating ever, is kind of the end and the death of the old Democratic Party, too?

 Yeah, hi, Sean.

-Look, um, I I think what I would say is uh not necessarily legacy media, because I guess that's what we are at the New York Post and the Fox News and so on.
+Look, I think what I would say is not necessarily legacy media, because I guess that's what we are at the New York Post and the Fox News and so on.

 I think propaganda media is dead.

-Uh I think that whether it be MSNBC or the New York Times, Washington Post, um, the clock is ticking for them when uh they just continue to gaslight and lie to their audiences because their audiences are wise to them.
+I think that whether it be MSNBC or the New York Times, Washington Post, the clock is ticking for them when they just continue to gaslight and lie to their audiences because their audiences are wise to them.

-And we saw that at the last election when suddenly people realized that uh, you know, Donald Trump was not Hitler, and that uh the law fair against him was completely unjust and um unjustified,
+And we saw that at the last election when suddenly people realized that, you know, Donald Trump was not Hitler, that the lawfare against him was completely unjust and unjustified.

-and that uh, you know, they they looked at the um the assassination attempt against him in Butler and the way he responded, and they thought, hey, that's not the guy that I've been told that Donald Trump is by my favorite media organ.
+And they thought, hey, that's not the guy that I've been told that Donald Trump is by my favored media organs.

 And so they switched off.

-And you see, uh, you just played all that litany of disasters from Joy Reed.
+And you see, you just played all that litany of disasters from Joy Reed.

-Her audience, like all her stablemate audience at MSNBC, has been cut by a half.
+Her audience, like all her stablemates' audience at MSNBC, has been cut by a half.

 They've lost half their audience since the election.

-And that's because their audience, even those people who've been brainwashed and propagandized for years by Joy Reed's particularly toxic brand of poison and Rachel Meadows, slightly more sophisticated brand of poison.
+And that's because their audience, even those people who've been brainwashed and propagandized for years by Joy Reed's particularly toxic brand of poison and Rachel Maddows' slightly more sophisticated brand of poison, they woke up.

-The audience woke up and said, You are lying to us, we're done with you.
+The audience woke up and said, you are lying to us.

 And I think that is lethal.

-The same goes for the Democratic Party because of course um MSNBC is just a mouthpiece for the Democratic Party, and they're a washed up outfit.
+The same goes for the Democratic Party because, of course, MSNBC is just a mouthpiece for the Democratic Party and they're a washed up outfit.

-Unless they change direction, um, they show no sign of doing that.
+Unless they change direction, they show no sign of doing that.

 They're dead.